iamyu/PoC-FlashGrid/FAQ.md

     Q: Max cached and temp storage throughput is higher than VM un-Cached throughput, Does SkyCluster make any usage of the temp SSD?
     A: No. Temp SSD is not used FlashGrid cluster setup.

+    Q: Can I deploy the cluster with a small size DB node and scale to any other size when necessary.
+    A: In theory, yes, SkyCluster and Azure VM support scale out.
+Actually, once the availability set is created, the AVset supported VM size has been prefined.
+For example, if the cluster is created with D8s_v3 DB Node, it can scale up to D and E series VMs. but most like, scale up to M or L series will fail.

 **Post-Deployment**

     Q: After deploy the FlashGrid cluster to one subscription. does it support to move to different subscription?